trex-paxos/trex-paxos-jvm/README.md

 3. The promised ballot number can only change when processing a `prepare` or `accept` message.
 4. The fixed index can only change when a leader sees a majority `AcceptReponse` message, a follower node sees a `Fixed` message or any node learns about a fixed message due to a `CatchupResponse` message.

 The core of this implementation that ensures safety is written as inequalities comparing integer types.
-When we unit test the `TrexNode` class:
+We may test the `TrexNode` class:

 * It can only see messages that are less than, greater than, or equal to its promise.
 * It can only see messages from another node with a node identifier that is less than, greater than, or equal to its own.
 * It can only see messages with a fixed slot index that are less than, greater than, or equal to its own.
 * The journal at any slot can have only no value, the no-operation value, or a client command value.
 * The journal can either be continuous, have gaps, or not have reached a specific index when that index is learnt to be fixed.

-If we consider just testing the `prepare` message:
+* The outcome of any majority vote can only be WIN, LOSE, or WAIT.

-1. The node can be in one of three TrexStates: `FOLLOW`, `RECOVER`, or `LEAD`.
+* The node can be in one of three TrexStates: `FOLLOW`, `RECOVER`, or `LEAD`.
-2. The node can have a `progress.highestPromised().counter()` that is less than, greater than, or equal to the counter in the number of the sender.
-3. The node can have a `progress.highestPromised().highestFixedIndex()` that is less than, greater than, or equal to the log index in the message.
-4. The node can have a `progress.highestPromised().nodeIdentifier()` that is less than, greater than, or equal to the node identifier in the message.

-We can exhaustively test this by generating a total of 3^4=81 test scenarios.
-We can also add into that list whether the v the journal at that slot hold either `null`, `no-op`, or a client command `byte[]`.
-This would give us a total of 3^5=243 test scenarios.

-TO BE CONTINUED
+This list gives 3^8=2187 test scenarios.
+The observations where is that even if we have a few more things we can vary we can still exhaustively test the implementation.

+In addition to exhaustive property-based tests we also run simulations of randomize network partitions that step through hundreds of in memory message exchanges between a three node cluster.
+This tests check that the journal at all three nodes matches and the list of fixed commands is the same across all three nodes.

 ### Seventh, Leader Duels